jdrouet/mrml/readme.md

 ## Why?

-- A `Node` server rendering a mjml template takes around 20Mo of RAM at startup and 130Mo under stress test.
-In `Rust`, less than 1.7Mo at startup and a bit less that 3Mo under stress test.
-The `Rust` version can also handle 2 times more requests per seconds.
-You can run the bench by doing `bash script/run-bench.sh`.
+- A Node.js server rendering a mjml template takes around 20 MB of RAM at startup and 130 MB under stress test.
+In Rust, less than 1.7 MB at startup and a bit less that 3 MB under stress test.
+The Rust version can also handle twice as many requests per second.
+You can perform the benchmarks by running `bash script/run-bench.sh`.
-- The `JS` implementation cannot be run in the browser.
-In `Rust` (and `Wasm`), you can.
+- The JavaScript implementation cannot be run in the browser.
+In Rust (and WebAssembly), you can.

 ## You want to contribute?